Perfectionist Pegula breezing through Australian Open so far

 MELBOURNE, Australia (AP) — As well as Jessica Pegula is playing tennis at the moment, dropping zero sets and just 11 games total along the way to Week 2 at the Australian Open, you might think she'd be completely pleased with how things are going.

 Ah, but the No. 3-seeded Pegula is a self-described perfectionist.
-And so it was that she gave herself a bit of a hard time about what happened late in the second set of her 6-0, 6-2 victory over Marta Kostyuk in the second round on Friday.
+And so she gave herself a bit of a hard time about what happened late in the second set of her 6-0, 6-2 victory over Marta Kostyuk in the second round on Friday.

 “I was annoyed,” Pegula said after the 65-minute contest.